Toniná: K'inich Hix Chapat

 Toniná's history comes into focus in the Late Classic, when its historical record is more fully represented by hieroglyphic texts.
 In 633 K'inich Hix Chapat is recorded as installing two subordinate lords but little else is known of his reign, although he was probably enthroned in 595.
 The last mention of K'inich Hix Chapat is in a monument dated to 665 that appears to be a memorial stone.

-Ruler 2
+Yukno'm Wahy: Ruler 2

 Ruler 2 acceded to the throne of Toniná in 668.
 His rule is marked by warfare and the frequent depiction of bound captives on his monuments.
 Ruler 2 established the use of in-the-round sculptural style that came to typify the stelae of Toniná.
 A monument dated to 682 depicts three naked prisoners with their arms bound, one of them is identified as a lord from Annak', an as yet unidentified site.
 His reign may have ended with his defeat and capture by K'inich Kan Balam II of Palenque in September 687, as described in a glyphic text from Temple 17 in the rival city, an event that probably culminated in his sacrifice.